pramodhgopal/Kaggle_Survey_Analysis/README.md

-# Kaggle Survey
+# Kaggle Survey Project
-An exploratory analysis of the Kaggle survey data from 2020
+An exploratory analysis of the Kaggle survey data from 2020 The analysis will be displayed using some python libraries in Jupyter notebook.

+The main goals of this project are to
-1. High level understanding of data
+1. have a high level understanding of the data
-2. Understand how to work with different question types in the survey
+2. understand how to work with different question types in the survey
-3. Experiment?
+3. display the results
+4. report any findings in a meaningful way.

 Inital discovery - the number of kaggle users by age and gender